groupsio/languages/README.md

 ## Translating

 The translations use the Gettext PO file format.
+The original template, containing the English version of the site, is `en.pot`.

 When you fix a translation, remove the `#, fuzzy` line above it.
 This signals that the translation has been fixed.